 This post was last updated on August 3, 2020.

 Due to the ever changing landscape of technology, many processes that we’re accustomed to have drastically transformed or become outdated.
 One such process – applying for a job.
 The days of personally delivering your printed resume to your desired workplace are long gone (like, way long gone).
 And trying to fit all your education, skills and experience into one page is close behind it.

 Considering that you are constantly acquiring new skills and qualifications – you need a resume that you can update and share at any given moment.
 On top of that, potential employers should also be able to find you online with a quick search of your name.
-Having a well designed CV website that is telling of your personality sends a clear message to recruiters that you are serious about your career.
+Having a well-designed CV website that conveys your personality sends a clear message to recruiters that you are serious about your career.

 In order to get you going on your path to professional success, we’ve broken down the steps on how to make your very own resume website: